-Daniel is an American-trained lawyer who is a licensed attorney at law in New York and Washington, DC.
+Daniel is lecturer in law at the University of Liverpool.
+He is an American-trained lawyer who is a licensed attorney at law in New York and Washington, DC.
 He is Of Counsel and works as a consultant in our international arbitration practice.
-He is also a postdoctoral research fellow on the international investment law team at PluriCourts, a public international law institute at the University of Oslo.
-PluriCourts is a Centre of Excellence funded by the Norwegian Research Council looking at the long-term legitimacy of international courts and tribunals.
 He holds a Juris Doctorate from Tulane University School of Law, where he was the Executive Editor of the Tulane Journal for International and Comparative Law.
 He also holds a PhD in public international law and an LLM with distinction in international dispute settlement from the University of Dundee’s Centre for Energy, Petroleum, and Mineral Law and Policy (CEPMLP), where he was the Ibrahim Shihata Fellow in international law.
 His research focuses on the development of investment treaty arbitration as a form of legitimate international adjudication and how issues of justice and fairness influence and motivate the manner in which international legal orders evolve.

 Areas of Interest